Occidentali's Karma: Eurovision Song Contest

-Following his win, it was confirmed by RAI and the European Broadcasting Union that Gabbani had accepted the invitation to represent Italy in the Eurovision Song Contest, which is given to the winner of the Sanremo Music Festival, and that he'd be performing "Occidentali's Karma" at Eurovision.
-As Italy is a member of the "Big Five", he automatically advanced to the final, held on 13 May 2017 in Kyiv, Ukraine.
-On May 13, the song finished sixth at the Eurovision 2017 final, and won the Marcel Bezençon Press Award given to the best entry as voted on by the accredited media and press during the event.
+Following his win, it was confirmed by RAI (Italy's public broadcaster) and the European Broadcasting Union that Gabbani had accepted the invitation to represent Italy in the Eurovision Song Contest, which is given to the winner of the Sanremo Music Festival, and that he would be performing "Occidentali's Karma" at Eurovision, held in Kyiv, Ukraine, in what was its 62nd edition.
+As Italy is a member of the "Big Five", plus Ukraine as the host, he automatically advanced to the final in Kyiv.
+Gabbani was considered by bookmakers to be among the favourites to win, alongside for example the eventual winner, the Portuguese balladeer Salvador Sobral with "Amar pelos dois" ("To Love for the Both of Us").